Skip to main content

 When a driver takes a photo at a delivery, it’s attached to the order and visible in two places:

-• Order details — open the order and you’ll see the photo in the delivery section
+• Order details — open the order and the photo appears in the delivery section.

 Photos are useful for: